List of discontinued x86 instructions: Hardware Lock Elision

 The Hardware Lock Elision feature of Intel TSX is marked in the Intel SDM as removed from 2019 onwards.
 This feature took the form of two instruction prefixes, XACQUIRE and XRELEASE, that could be attached to memory atomics/stores to elide the memory locking that they represent.

+VP2INTERSECT instructions

+The VP2INTERSECT instructions (an AVX-512 subset) were introduced in Tiger Lake (11th generation mobile Core processors), but were never officially supported on any other Intel processors - they are now considered deprecated and are listed in the Intel SDM as removed from 2023 onwards.

+As of July 2024, the VP2INTERSECT instructions have been re-introduced on AMD Zen 5 processors.

+Instructions specific to Xeon Phi processors

-Xeon Phi "Knights Corner" instructions
+"Knights Corner" instructions

 The first generation Xeon Phi processors, codenamed "Knights Corner" (KNC), supported a large number of instructions that are not seen in any later x86 processor.
-An instruction reference is available - the instructions/opcodes unique to KNC are the ones with VEX and MVEX prefixes (except for the KMOV, KNOT and KORTEST instructions - these are kept with the same opcodes and function in AVX-512, but with an added "W" appended to their instruction names).Most of these KNC-unique instructions are similar but not identical to instructions in AVX-512 - later Xeon Phi processors replaced these instructions with AVX-512.
+An instruction reference is available − the instructions/opcodes unique to KNC are the ones with VEX and MVEX prefixes (except for the KMOV, KNOT and KORTEST instructions − these are kept with the same opcodes and function in AVX-512, but with an added "W" appended to their instruction names).

+Most of these KNC-unique instructions are similar but not identical to instructions in AVX-512 − later Xeon Phi processors replaced these instructions with AVX-512.

+Early versions of AVX-512 avoided the instruction encodings used by KNC's MVEX prefix, however with the introduction of Intel APX (Advanced Performance Extensions) in 2023, some of the old KNC MVEX instruction encodings have been reused for new APX encodings.
+For example, both KNC and APX accept the instruction encoding 62 F1 79 48 6F 04 C1 as valid, but assign different meanings to it: